 Incubation times vary depending on the weather conditions over the summer, but the eggs generally hatch in late summer or early fall.
 The gender of many turtles, including all of the species found in the Kawarthas, is determined by incubation temperatures.
 A long hot summer means that more of the young turtles will develop as females.

 However, adult turtles have few natural predators and enjoy a high survival rate.
+This high adult survival is essential for ensuring a healthy population.
 Most species live at least 30-40 years and some species can live to over 100 years!
 But it can take decades of nesting for just one egg to survive to replace the turtle that laid it.
+For instance, it has been estimated that it would take a snapping turtle 59 years to replace itself in the population!
+Turtles are very slow to mature, so often it can be 15-20 years before they even reach maturity.

-Seven of the eight species of turtle in Ontario have been designated as “species at risk”.
+All eight of the species of turtles in Ontario have been designated as Species at Risk.
 As is the case for many species at risk, habitat destruction has played a major role in the decline of turtles.
 Many of the marshes, swamps, bogs, and fens that turtles once called home have been drained, filled, or otherwise altered.